Prometheus-X-association/t-ai-lola/docs/design-document.md

 #### Algorithm execution

-A component ensuring that a recommendation algorithm can be correctly executed within the sandbox environment.
+A component ensuring that an algorithm can be correctly executed within the sandbox environment.
 **Test cases:**
-- verify that the recommendation algorithm can process test data and return expected outputs,
+- verify that the algorithm can process test data and return expected outputs,
 - ensure that the evaluation metrics are generated correctly,
 - test error handling when an invalid algorithm container is provided.